 Investors dive into real estate for a variety of reasons.
 Some want to build wealth and others want to hold a tangible asset.
-Most investors agree that, while supplemental, they invest in real estate to reduce their tax burden.
+There are great tax benefits of real estate investing and most investors agree that, while supplemental, they invest to reduce their tax burden.

-After interviewing and strategizing with hundreds of investors, I’ve come to realize that most don’t actually know how real estate helps reduce their taxes.
+After interviewing and strategizing with hundreds of investors, I’ve come to realize that most don’t actually know how real estate helps in reducing your tax rate.
 Many investors track their total tax liability year-over-year and can’t understand why it doesn’t drastically decrease when they buy rental property.

 Of course, the confusion is warranted.
 The U.S. tax code is a rambling mess of text.
 You would only need to invest a few thousand hours to read through it all.
 Not a daunting task at all.